-Thiago Silva To Miss Coupe de France Final
+Thiago Silva to miss Coupe de France final

 "Unfortunately, I will not be on the pitch today!
 But the heart will be with you, PSG," he wrote.

-PSG are looking to complete a domestic treble on Saturday, having already won the Trophee des Champions and Ligue 1 this season.
+PSG is looking to complete a domestic treble having already won the Trophee des Champions and Ligue 1 this season.

 Neymar has been tipped to start, having made his comeback from a foot injury in last week's league win over Monaco, while Edinson Cavani could also return to the line-up.